philpagel/ET54.py/README.md

 This *Should* work with all models of the ET54 series: ET5410, ET5411, ET5420,
 ET5410A+, ET5411A+, ET5420A+, ET5406A+, ET5407A+

+These devices are manufactured by EastTester but also marketed under the *Mustool* and *Yertai* brand.

 <img src="img/et5410Aplus.jpg" width=161 />

 Sending raw SCPI commands to a device is cumbersome, so this class wraps all that into